 tik74

-Note that it is independent of the product-origin country pair, we can thus rewrite the time-trend series for the additive transport cost component as:
+Note that it is independent of the product-origin country pair.
+We can thus rewrite the time-trend series for the additive transport cost component as:

 rcticid _ 100 exp(7t) (15)

 D.2 Comparing with Hummels (2007)

 In this section, we investigate the difference of results with Hummels (2007) regarding the importance of the composition effects in characterizing the time trends of international transport costs.
 In order to do so, we start from the empirical specification implemented by Hummels (2007) (also making use of Hummels' Stata codes provided on his webpage), to better identify the precise points of difference between our estimation strategies.